 The report focuses on the AE pilot projects in the Interreg North Sea WaterWarmth Project.
 It is based on interviews and documents from these pilots.
-We asked a set of key questions to understand how AE pilots are managed and what helps or hinders their success.
-We paid special attention to the struggles the pilots faced, and the factors that helped them succeed, grow and mature.
+We asked a set of key questions to understand how AE projects are managed and what helps or hinders their success.
+We paid special attention to the struggles the pilots faced, and the things that helped them succeed and grow.

 We studied nine pilot projects using an exploratory case study method.
-First, we collected in-depth information about the pilot projects' operations in April 2024.
-Then, we held a workshop in Caen in May 2024, followed by interviews in Fall 2024 with pilot leads and other key persons involved in the projects.
-The results are presented first per pilot case and then presented following a multi-case analysis across all nine.
+First, we collected responses from an online survey in April 2024.
+Then, we held a workshop in Caen in May 2024, followed by interviews in Fall 2024 with key people involved in the projects.
+The results are presented first per project and then summarized across all nine.
 We end with key takeaways and policy suggestions.